Protoceratops: Postcranial skeleton

 All vertebrae of Protoceratops had ribs attached on the lateral sides, except for the series of caudals.
 The first five cervical ribs (sometimes called chevrons) were some of the shortest ribs, and among them the first two were longer than the rest.
 The third to the sixth dorsal (thoracic) ribs were the longest ribs in the skeleton of Protoceratops, the following ribs became smaller in size as they progressed toward the end of the vertebral column.
-The two last dorsal ribs were the smallest, and the last of them was in contact with the internal surfaes of the ilium.
+The two last dorsal ribs were the smallest, and the last of them was in contact with the internal surfaces of the ilium.
 Most of the sacral ribs were fused into the sacrum, and had a rather curved shape.